-If you’re choosing to elope in Hawaii, odds are your vendor list will be quite small.
-Typically a photographer and officiant are the only vendors you’ll need to worry.
-This means you can invest more money towards what matters most to you and your significant other.
+If you’re choosing to elope in Hawaii or have an intimate ceremony, odds are your vendor list will be quite small.
+Typically a photographer, officiant, and possibly a hair and makeup artist are the only vendors you’ll need to worry about.
+This means you can invest more of your budget towards experiences that matter most to you and your significant other.

 There are a variety of venue options all throughout Hawaii.
 Pick a sandy beachfront venue, a mountain top “I do” destination, or even a modern, indoor space.
 Each island has something fit for every budget, guest count, and desired wedding theme.
-For couples in need of Hawaiian wedding venue ideas, here are a few of my personal favorites:
+For couples in need of Hawaiian wedding venue ideas check out my best venues on Oahu, & here are a few of my personal favorites:

 3. Sunset Ranch